pantheon-systems/documentation/source/content/guides/php/06-php-errors.md

 This section provides information on how to interpret and resolve PHP errors.

-There are three basic kinds of PHP errors:
+There are three basic types of PHP errors:

-- **Notice**: room for improvement; typically unset variables or missing array keys.
+- **Notice**: room for improvement.
+This is typically caused by unset variables or missing array keys.
 - **Warning**: errors will probably occur if not addressed.
 - **Error**: fatal, execution terminated.
-Often known as the "white screen of death".
+Often known as the "white screen of death."

 Refer to [Error Handling and Logging](https://secure.php.net/manual/en/book.errorfunc.php) for more information.

 Each of the PHP errors are handled differently depending on the site environment.
-On Dev and Test, they are shown directly to the user in the browser.
-On Live, PHP errors are not displayed to users, but they'll still be logged.
+On Dev and Test, errors are shown directly to the user in the browser.
+On Live, PHP errors are not displayed to users, but are still logged.
 Notices and warnings are logged in the database logs if `db_log` is enabled for Drupal.
 The PHP constants `WP_DEBUG` and `WP_DEBUG_LOG` can be enabled for WordPress to save errors to `wp-content/debug.log`.
 PHP errors are also logged on the application container at `logs/php-error.log`.

 Here's a breakdown of what errors are shown and where:
 +-----------------+--------------+-------------+--------------+------------------------+